What’s the best process for creating a legal invoice?

 - The Clio mobile app

-You can also record time spent in real-time and instantly add time entries for communication via email.
+You can also record time spent in real time and instantly add time entries for communication via email.

 Approving a draft bill

-The draft bill must then be reviewed by the appropriate attorney or staff member and revised as necessary.
+The draft bill must then be reviewed by the appropriate solicitor or staff member and revised as necessary.
 This could involve removing entries, reducing time amounts, or editing descriptions.
 With Clio Payments, it’s easy to review and approve bills—even multiple bills at once.

 Sending law firm invoices to clients

 After reviewing, approving, and finalising a bill, it must then be sent to the client.
 Yet, there are always challenges with sending legal invoices.
 For example:

 - Postage has the obvious drawback of taking more time and not allowing for confirmation of receipt by the client.